by Alex Vikoulov

 DP is especially compatible with and largely complementary to quasi-computational models such as Loop Quantum Gravity and Emergence Theory.
 It's worth noting that emergence of complexity is only part of the story, its subjective part to be exact.
 From the subjective observer point of view, emergence is a perceptual or intellectual surprise, it's a perceptual-cognitive loop which encompasses only part of a pre-existing broadly-based pattern.

 Time is a subjectively perceived change between 3D static worlds.
-Any observer system is information pattern “quantum leaping" from COM to COM at a certain rate within the multidimensional matrix producing a subjective flow of time.
+Any observer system is information pattern “quantum leaping" from CI to CI at a certain rate within the multidimensional matrix producing a subjective flow of time.
 In the timeless multiverse, all dimensions are spatial.
 Your NOW is funneled from all your possible pasts as well as funneled from all your probable futures in the spotlight of consciousness.

 Reality is infinitely large for a small objective box of human science, so unless science expands its methodology once again, this time away from its traditionally objective reductionist “bottom-up” approach towards post-empirical, post-materialist (read computational) approach, perhaps venturing into traditionally metaphysical realms, and “top-down" systemic holism, the current scientific method is doomed to hit its own self-imposed empiricism limits.
 At the end of our conversation with Steven I asked half-jokingly: “How can particle physicists feel so confident in selling their craft if the Standard Model of particle physics can only tentatively describe 4% of the known universe?”
 To which, he only smiled.